 Fast forward six months later, and walks are terrible, forget going to the pet store.
 Fido is always pulling when he goes out with his owner, and never listens to directions outside of the house; it was like he never learned a single command.
 What happened?
 Why doesn't Fido listen?
 What do I wish someone told me when I first started training?

-Firstly, I wish someone explained that it is not so much about teaching my dogs commands like sit and down, but more about teaching them to want to be with and work with me.
+First, I wish someone explained that it is not so much about teaching my dogs commands like sit and down, but more about teaching them to want be with and work with me.
 Commands are easy to learn and often quickly forgotten in exciting situations.
 Teaching a dog the value of being close to you and teaching them that you are the most exciting thing in the world changes your training and relationship in invaluable ways!

 While my dogs know many commands, sit, down, take a bow, and more, they are not the basis of our training sessions.
 We like to work on impulse control, play, the value in proximity to me, being able to orient to me, and listening through arousal.
 We do all these things by playing various games that make training sessions so much more enjoyable for all of us!

 Second, you have to change the locations you train!
 If you only ever teach your dog to heel in the living room and at puppy class, it is likely, they won't be able to do it when walking past a group of barking dogs on a walk.
 You need to take your training session in different locations.
 I like to start somewhere simple and then slowly work up.
-For example, to teach heel, I first teach it in the Living room, then the back yard, then the front yard, then two houses down the road, and then slowly places with more and more distractions.
+For example, to teach heel, I first teach it in the living room, then the back yard, then the front yard, then two houses down the road, and then slowly places with more and more distractions.

 You should never expect your dog to be able to do something they do in a sterile environment in a very stimulating environment.
 I am also going to teach it on leash and off-leash.
 Just because your dog understands heel off-leash in the living room doesn't mean they know it on-leash two blocks from the house.
 Who would have imagined that something as simple as wearing a leash or the location of training would have such a significant impact?
 Dogs are excellent predictors, and small changes can make a huge difference in practice.